Helga Bårdsdatter Kristiansen – Norway

 Francis Wiese - Switzerland

-Born in Switzerland, Francis moved to Mexico at the age of ten.
-There he discovered his love and passion for the oceans and eventually moved to Victoria, Canada to finish his undergraduate degree in Biology.
-After several years of chasing sharks in the Bahamas, whales on Georges Bank, seabirds in the North Sea, or working as a taxi driver, bar keeper, or chimney installer he moved his family to Galapagos, where he lived and worked as a dive instructor, guide and occasional translator on tourist boats.
-He then returned to Canada where he obtained his Ph.D. in marine ecology for his work on chronic oil pollution and its impacts on seabird populations.
+Born in Switzerland, Francis Wiese moved to Mexico at the age of ten.
+In Mexico he discovered his love and passion for the oceans.
+Eventually, he moved to Victoria, Canada to finish his undergraduate degree in Biology.
+After several years of chasing sharks in the Bahamas, whales on Georges Bank and seabirds in the North Sea he moved his family to Galapagos, where he lived and worked as a dive instructor, guide and occasional translator on tourist boats.
+Francis then returned to Canada where he obtained his Ph.D. in marine ecology for his work on chronic oil pollution and its impacts on seabird populations.
 After a two-year post-doc at the University of Washington, he moved to Alaska.
-Francis currently works as the Science Director for the North Pacific Research Board where he designs and implements marine ecosystem and climate change related research studies in the North Pacific, Bering Sea and the Arctic Ocean.
+Francis currently works as Science Director for the North Pacific Research Board where he designs and implements marine ecosystem and climate change related research studies in the North Pacific, Bering Sea and the Arctic Ocean.

 Alejandra Núñez-de la Mora - Mexico

 Alejandra Núñez was born and spent a happy urban childhood in Mexico City.
 During her undergraduate years, she fell under the spell of wild places while studying the Blue-Footed Boobies in Isla Isabel off the Mexican Pacific coast.
 Over the past decade, she has followed the birds to other remote islands and has spent several wet, cold and exhilarating field seasons in Labrador, Newfoundland and the Aleutians, and a couple of hot and sticky ones in the Costa Rican rainforest.
 After a year of gypsy life traveling through Asia, Alejandra moved to England where she obtained a PhD in Biological Anthropology from the University of London for her research on the reproductive ecology and evolution of her fellow humans.